y-chaturvedi/y-chaturvedi.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: yash_resume.pdf
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: Please find my CV with details of my work experience and projects.
+You can find more details on my <a href='https://www.linkedin.com/in/yash-chaturvedi-109/'>LinkedIn</a> or download using the button on the right.
 toc:
   sidebar: left
 ---